Plugin & theme audit.

 Who books this

-- →Plugin authors preparing a submission to the WordPress.org repo or a paid marketplace.
+- Plugin authors preparing a submission to the WordPress.org repo or a paid marketplace.

-- →Developers shipping a custom integration to a specific customer who's asked for an audit.
+- Developers shipping a custom integration to a specific customer who's asked for an audit.

-- →Site owners who inherited a custom plugin or theme and don't trust it.
+- Site owners who inherited a custom plugin or theme and don't trust it.

-- →Agencies acquiring a plugin and wanting due diligence on the codebase before signing.
+- Agencies acquiring a plugin and wanting due diligence on the codebase before signing.

 Coverage

-What we look for
+What I look for

 Every admin-only action verified for current_user_can() and the right capability — not just is_user_logged_in().